A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Although the term “catastrophic plan” has long been used as a generic catch-all phrase to describe health insurance plans with high deductibles and little coverage for routine care, the Affordable Care Act assigned strict parameters to the term:

-And for the purposes of the ACA’s risk adjustment program, catastrophic plans are in a separate risk pool from the metal-level plans, although they’re in the same general shared risk pool.
+And for the purposes of the ACA's risk adjustment program, catastrophic plans are in a separate risk pool from the metal-level plans,2 although they're in the same general shared risk pool.3 (The risk adjustment program transfers funds from carriers that insure healthier enrollees to carriers that insurer sicker enrollees.
+This helps to stabilizes the overall market, and removes the incentive for carriers to design plans that appeal more to healthy enrollees.)4

 This means that within a state, catastrophic plans transfer risk adjustment funds with other catastrophic plans, but not with metal-level plans.
-This is the primary reason catastrophic plans have lower prices than Bronze plans.
-(The coverage they offer is actually quite similar to Bronze plans, but catastrophic plans generally have lower premiums.
-Their enrollees are mostly fairly affluent and under the age of 30, and the plans don’t have to share risk with metal-level plans that tend to have a less healthy pool of enrollees).
+This is one of the reasons catastrophic plans often have lower prices than Bronze plans.
+(The coverage they offer is quite similar to Bronze plans: Bronze plans cover an average of 56% - 62% of costs for a standard population,5 while catastrophic plans must cover less than 60% of average costs,6 with the same maximum out-of-pocket limit that applies to other plans, but catastrophic plans generally have lower premiums.7

 Catastrophic plans: High deductibles, plus primary care and preventive care

-• Catastrophic plans cover all of the essential benefits defined by the ACA, but with very high deductibles, equal to the annual limit on out-of-pocket costs under the ACA (for 2025, this is $9,200 for a single individual, increasing to $10,150 in 20261).
+• Catastrophic plans cover all of the essential benefits defined by the ACA, but with very high deductibles, equal to the annual limit on out-of-pocket costs under the ACA.
+For 2025, this is $9,200 for a single individual, increasing to $10,600 in 2026.8

 • Like all ACA-compliant plans, catastrophic plans cover certain preventive care with no cost-sharing.